Experience the best of Whidbey Island & Deception Pass with this great day trip guide.

 Deception Pass Bridge

 After enjoying the beach, we jumped back in the car, and followed Deception Pass Park road back, and then East to the Southern most driveable point.
-From here you can jump on the Pacific NW trail and head to the Bridge.
+Park here to start your walk on the Pacific NW trail and head to the Bridge.

 It’s a beautiful walk through the forest, and then up along the coastline, with stunning views.
-Of course, once you reach the bridge you then have to walk across it and look down.
+You’ll reach the bridge at the top – now you have to walk across it.
+Make sure you look down (but hold onto your glasses).
 Only this will give you the best impression of just how high it is (180ft)!
 Make sure when you look down you look closely – we’ve seen seals swimming in the water below.

 If you want to extend your views, you can continue on the trail on the other side of the bridge, up to Goose Rock – which offers views around the other side of the island.
 It’s a great place to see and hear the US Navy’s fighter plane traffic.
 Now that’s not a sound I’m used to!